MadhavDhatrak/Blaze4J/docs/Compiler.md

 public CompiledSchema compile(String schema)
 ```
 - **Parameters:**
-  - `schema`: The JSON schema as a string (supports multiline strings).
+  - `schema`: The JSON schema as a string
 - **Returns:** `CompiledSchema` — the compiled schema instance.
 - **Behavior:** Internally creates and manages an `Arena` for resource management.
 Uses the `$schema` property in the schema to determine the dialect.